 - If there were witnesses present, then you must gather their contact information and their statement of how they observed the rear-end accident;

 - Try to write down everything you have experienced including details of the accident, such as time, location, weather conditions, as well as your physical symptoms and lost time from work, if any;

 - You must know about how to make a rear-end accident settlement with the insurance companies, or hire a diligent attorney who will negotiate on your behalf.

 How Does An Rear End Accident Attorney Guide You In Winning Compensation For Your Case?

 It is wise to seek assistance from a lawyer that will help you in obtaining a more-than average settlement for a rear-end car accident by negotiating with the insurance adjuster.
 Insurance companies will often make every effort to minimize or delay your compensation.
 Among other things, you could get reimbursement for:

 - Medical Bills;

 - Property damage;

 You must take note of every important detail of the accident scene.
 This will also help in determining liability and the true value of your compensation that includes economic damages, non-economic damages, and punitive damages.

-A seasoned attorney is well-versed in distinguishing important facts that could be relevant to your case.
+An attorney is well-versed in distinguishing important facts that could be relevant to your case.
 Consult with a rear-end attorney near you to learn of your rights and seek justice to right your wrongs.